-So, there is perhaps the most important finding of our times.
-That happiness of our friends affect us in a significant way.
+So, here goes perhaps the most important finding of our times.
+That happiness of your friends affect you in an impressive and remarkable way.
 Happiness is indeed contagious among friends.
 As if a network phenomenon, happiness casts ripples through your social network.

 √ A Courteous Call: If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.